yokoyamatoyou/CSVXLM2/README.md

 * Multi-row mapping where multiple CSV rows are combined into a single record, such as accumulating laboratory results for one patient.

 These tests confirm that the engine can populate the intermediate objects with all data required for later XML generation.
+Additional rules handle rounding of numeric values and normalization of missing value markers as described in the specification.

 ## Phase 3 Plan